Tannaka duality over ring spectra: Introduction

 is an equivalence of categories where $(\Tan_{k})_*$ is the category of pairs $(T,\omega)$ where $T$ is a $k$-Tannakian category and $\omega$ is a fiber functor.
 The category $\tu{AffGp}_k$ on the left hand side is the category of affine $k$-group schemes.
-Let $(T,\omega)$ be a neutralized Tannakian category and define the algebraic fundamental group of $T$ at the base point $\omega$ to be